PLEASE NOTE: COACH JEREMY TEACHES STUDENTS MARTIAL ARTS, INCLUDING SELF-DEFENSE, KNIFE FIGHTING AND WEAPONS TRAINING, ONLY AS PART OF THE IWC PROGRAM.

 Weapons, Stick & Knife Fighting Classes in Phoenix, AZ

-When it comes to defending against a knife, stick, or any weapon, there's nothing more important than focusing on the threat (weapon) and and your ultimate priority (control or escape).
+When it comes to defending against a knife, stick, or any weapon, there's nothing more important than focusing on the threat (weapon) and your ultimate priority (control or escape).
 Coach Jeremy's real-world, scenario-based weapons training courses, including stick and knife fighting classes in Phoenix, utilize practical techniques, pragmatic philosophies, and legal considerations to create effective and efficient uses of and defenses against knives, sticks, handguns, and other weapons.
-Originally from Los Angeles, where he was a military police officer on the combatives team, Coach Jeremy brings stick and knife fighting classes to Phoenix with more than 25 years of training in a variety of martial arts, and a special focus on weapons for more than a decade.
+Originally from Los Angeles, where he served in the military police unit of the California State Military Reserve, Coach Jeremy brings stick and knife fighting classes to Phoenix with more than 25 years of training in a variety of martial arts, and a special focus on weapons for more than a decade.
 Moving from the traditional weapon systems, which he still teaches in practical forms, he now focuses on knife fighting, stick fighting, handgun defense, and other practical street weapon systems.

 Contact Coach Jeremy